cloudinary-community/gatsby-transformer-cloudinary/README.md

 Use assets hosted by Cloudinary together with Gatsby's Image component:

-- You add the `gatsbyImageData` resolver to each GraphQLType configured.
+- The plugin adds the `gatsbyImageData` resolver to each GraphQLType configured.

 This configuration and example assumes your Gatsby Data Layer has at least one node of type `BlogPost` with a `heroImage` field describing an already uploaded Cloudinary asset.